the Creative Commons Attribution 4.0 License.

 Interannual variations in air–sea fluxes of carbon dioxide (CO2) impact the global carbon cycle and climate system, and previous studies suggest that these variations may be predictable in the near term (from a year to a decade in advance).
 Here, we quantify and understand the sources of near-term predictability and predictive skill in air–sea CO2 flux on global and regional scales by analyzing output from a novel set of retrospective decadal forecasts of an Earth system model.
 These forecasts exhibit the potential to predict year-to-year variations in the globally integrated air–sea CO2 flux several years in advance, as indicated by the high correlation of the forecasts with a model reconstruction of past CO2 flux evolution.
 This potential predictability exceeds that obtained solely from foreknowledge of variations in external forcing or a simple persistence forecast, with the longest-lasting forecast enhancement in the subantarctic Southern Ocean and the northern North Atlantic.
 Potential predictability in CO2 flux variations is largely driven by predictability in the surface ocean partial pressure of CO2, which itself is a function of predictability in surface ocean dissolved inorganic carbon and alkalinity.
 The potential predictability, however, is not realized as predictive skill, as indicated by the moderate to low correlation of the forecasts with an observationally based CO2 flux product.
 Nevertheless, our results suggest that year-to-year variations in ocean carbon uptake have the potential to be predicted well in advance and establish a precedent for forecasting air–sea CO2 flux in the near future.

-Observations collected over the past few decades indicate that the ocean has absorbed 160 Pg of excess carbon from the atmosphere since the beginning of the industrial revolution (Le Quéré et al.2018); projections from climate models suggest that ∼540 Pg of excess carbon will reside in the ocean by the end of the century (Ciais and Sabine2013).
-Accurate projections of past and future air–sea CO2 flux are important for quantifying and understanding the changing global carbon cycle and for estimating future global climate change (Le Quéré et al.2018).
+Observations collected over the past few decades indicate that the ocean has absorbed 160 Pg of excess carbon from the atmosphere since the beginning of the industrial revolution (Le Quéré et al., 2018); projections from climate models suggest that ∼540 Pg of excess carbon will reside in the ocean by the end of the century (Ciais and Sabine, 2013).
+Accurate projections of past and future air–sea CO2 flux are important for quantifying and understanding the changing global carbon cycle and for estimating future global climate change (Le Quéré et al., 2018).

-Superimposed on the background of long-term changes in ocean carbon uptake is substantial variability on global and regional scales (Landschützer et al.2016; McKinley et al.2017).
+Superimposed on the background of long-term changes in ocean carbon uptake is substantial variability on global and regional scales (Landschützer et al., 2016; McKinley et al., 2017).
 The recent literature highlights ocean carbon uptake variability that manifests on timescales of years to decades.
-Interannual variability in globally integrated air–sea CO2 flux has been estimated to have a standard deviation of 0.31 and 0.2 Pg C yr−1 from observationally based products (Rödenbeck et al.2015) and ocean biogeochemical models (Wanninkhof et al.2013), respectively, which is of the order of 10 % of the global mean CO2 flux (2.3 Pg C yr−1).
-A global extrapolation of sparse pCO2 observations suggests that there is large variability on decadal timescales (Landschützer et al.2016).
-On regional scales, Southern Ocean studies have highlighted recent air–sea CO2 flux variability on interannual (Hauck et al.2013; Lenton and Matear2007; Lenton et al.2013; Lovenduski et al.2007, 2013, 2015a; Verdy et al.2007; Wang and Moore2012; Wetzel et al.2005) and decadal (Fay et al.2014; Landschützer et al.2015; Munro et al.2015) timescales.
-In the North Atlantic, high air–sea CO2 flux variability has been linked to the North Atlantic Oscillation (Thomas et al.2008; Ullman et al.2009) and the Atlantic Multidecadal Oscillation (Breeden and McKinley2016; Metzl et al.2010), whose spectra peak at interannual and multi-decadal timescales.
+Interannual variability in globally integrated air–sea CO2 flux has been estimated to have a standard deviation of 0.31 and 0.2 Pg C yr−1 from observationally based products (Rödenbeck et al., 2015) and ocean biogeochemical models (Wanninkhof et al., 2013), respectively, which is of the order of 10 % of the global mean CO2 flux (2.3 Pg C yr−1).
+A global extrapolation of sparse pCO2 observations suggests that there is large variability on decadal timescales (Landschützer et al., 2016).
+On regional scales, Southern Ocean studies have highlighted recent air–sea CO2 flux variability on interannual (Hauck et al., 2013; Lenton and Matear, 2007; Lenton et al., 2013; Lovenduski et al., 2007, 2013, 2015a; Verdy et al., 2007; Wang and Moore, 2012; Wetzel et al., 2005) and decadal (Fay et al., 2014; Landschützer et al., 2015; Munro et al., 2015) timescales.
+In the North Atlantic, high air–sea CO2 flux variability has been linked to the North Atlantic Oscillation (Thomas et al., 2008; Ullman et al., 2009) and the Atlantic Multidecadal Oscillation (Breeden and McKinley, 2016; Metzl et al., 2010), whose spectra peak at interannual and multi-decadal timescales.

-Near-term predictions of the climate system (so-called “decadal predictions”) are forecasts of climate variability and change on annual, multi-annual, and decadal timescales from global climate models (Meehl et al.2014).
-These forecasts are sensitive to both initial conditions (e.g., the atmospheric temperature used to initialize the forecasts) and external forcing (Kirtman et al.2013).
-Recent publications highlight near-term predictability and predictive skill in regional surface air temperature, precipitation, Arctic sea ice concentration, oceanic heat content, and the large-scale Atlantic Ocean circulation (Boer et al.2016; Keenlyside et al.2008; Meehl et al.2009, 2014; Robson et al.2012; Smith et al.2007; Yeager and Robson2017; Yeager et al.2012, 2015).
-As prior literature has established a strong link between air–sea CO2 flux and variability in the physical climate system on these timescales (McKinley et al.2017; Resplandy et al.2015), it follows that air–sea CO2 flux may be predictable in the near term.
+Near-term predictions of the climate system (so-called “decadal predictions”) are forecasts of climate variability and change on annual, multi-annual, and decadal timescales from global climate models (Meehl et al., 2014).
+These forecasts are sensitive to both initial conditions (e.g., the atmospheric temperature used to initialize the forecasts) and external forcing (Kirtman et al., 2013).
+Recent publications highlight near-term predictability and predictive skill in regional surface air temperature, precipitation, Arctic sea ice concentration, oceanic heat content, and the large-scale Atlantic Ocean circulation (Boer et al., 2016; Keenlyside et al., 2008; Meehl et al., 2009, 2014; Robson et al., 2012; Smith et al., 2007; Yeager and Robson, 2017; Yeager et al., 2012, 2015).
+As prior literature has established a strong link between air–sea CO2 flux and variability in the physical climate system on these timescales (McKinley et al., 2017; Resplandy et al., 2015), it follows that air–sea CO2 flux may be predictable in the near term.

 Here, we analyze a novel set of decadal prediction simulations from an Earth system model (ESM) to investigate near-term predictions of global and regional ocean carbon uptake.
 On annual to decadal timescales, ESM predictions of the past (so-called “retrospective forecasts”) are used to assess both predictability and predictive skill in air–sea CO2 flux.
 Predictability is the potential to predict the system based on forecast verification against a model reconstruction.
 Predictive skill is based on forecast verification against observations.
 We further assess the role of external forcing in the predictability of CO2 flux by analyzing a set of uninitialized forecasts run under identical external forcing.
 By analyzing forecasts of the past, our study establishes a precedent for making skillful predictions of ocean carbon uptake in the near future.

-Our primary numerical tool is the Community Earth System Model Decadal Prediction Large Ensemble (Yeager et al.2018).
+Our primary numerical tool is the Community Earth System Model Decadal Prediction Large Ensemble (Yeager et al., 2018).
 In this section, we describe the model and provide details about forecast initialization, ensemble generation, and drift correction.
 Importantly, we note that this is the first CESM decadal prediction system to include a representation of ocean biogeochemistry.
-CESM-DPLE uses the same code base as the CESM Large Ensemble (Kay et al.2015).
+CESM-DPLE uses the same code base as the CESM Large Ensemble (Kay et al., 2015).

-The CESM is a state-of-the-art coupled climate model consisting of atmosphere, ocean, land, and sea ice component models (Danabasoglu et al.2012; Hunke and Lipscomb2008; Hurrell et al.2013; Lawrence et al.2012).
-The ocean physical model (Danabasoglu et al.2012) has nominal 1 horizontal resolution and 60 vertical levels.
-The biogeochemical ocean model represents the lower trophic levels of the marine ecosystem (Moore et al.2004, 2013), full carbonate system thermodynamics (Long et al.2013), air–sea CO2 fluxes, and a dynamic iron cycle (Doney et al.2006; Moore and Braucher2008).
+The CESM is a state-of-the-art coupled climate model consisting of atmosphere, ocean, land, and sea ice component models (Danabasoglu et al., 2012; Hunke and Lipscomb, 2008; Hurrell et al., 2013; Lawrence et al., 2012).
+The ocean physical model (Danabasoglu et al., 2012) has nominal 1∘ horizontal resolution and 60 vertical levels.
+The biogeochemical ocean model represents the lower trophic levels of the marine ecosystem (Moore et al., 2004, 2013), full carbonate system thermodynamics (Long et al., 2013), air–sea CO2 fluxes, and a dynamic iron cycle (Doney et al., 2006; Moore and Braucher, 2008).

-CESM-DPLE consists of a set of initialized, fully coupled integrations of CESM that adhere to the protocols for Component A of the Decadal Climate Prediction Project (Boer et al.2016).
-We use the CESM-DPLE system (Yeager et al.2018) that builds on previous CESM decadal prediction efforts (Yeager et al.2012, 2015) with some modifications (including the addition of ocean biogeochemistry, as noted above).
+CESM-DPLE consists of a set of initialized, fully coupled integrations of CESM that adhere to the protocols for Component A of the Decadal Climate Prediction Project (Boer et al., 2016).
+We use the CESM-DPLE system (Yeager et al., 2018) that builds on previous CESM decadal prediction efforts (Yeager et al., 2012, 2015) with some modifications (including the addition of ocean biogeochemistry, as noted above).
 CESM-DPLE initiates 40 decade-long “forecasts” of the Earth system each year from 1954–2015; the start date for each forecast is 1 November, in accordance with the DCPP protocols.
 Each of the model integrations is subject to a common set of historical external forcings (e.g., greenhouse gas concentrations).

 The ocean physical and biogeochemical initial conditions for the DP experiments are generated from a forced ocean–sea ice simulation of the CESM.
 That is, a simulation of the ocean and ice components of the CESM that has been forced with fluxes computed from the observed atmospheric state over 1948–2015.
 This simulation is therefore meant to reconstruct the historical evolution of the ocean physical and biogeochemical state over the 1948–2015 period (Fig. 1).
 Hereafter, we refer to this simulation as the “reconstruction”.
-Initial conditions from the atmosphere and land components of the DP experiments are obtained from a 20th century simulation of the CESM Large Ensemble (Kay et al.2015).
+Initial conditions from the atmosphere and land components of the DP experiments are obtained from a 20th century simulation of the CESM Large Ensemble (Kay et al., 2015).

-Ocean biogeochemistry in the version of the CESM used for CESM-DPLE has been extensively validated in the literature (Freeman et al.2018; Krumhardt et al.2017; Long et al.2016; Lovenduski et al.2016; McKinley et al.2016).
-In particular, the simulated mean, variability, and trends in surface ocean pCO2 and air–sea CO2 flux from CESM over 1982–2011 compare favorably to estimates from observations for the global average and over most ocean biogeochemical biomes (Lovenduski et al.2016; McKinley et al.2016).
-In Fig. 2, we illustrate the comparison between observationally based estimates of CO2 flux (from the Landschützer et al.2016, pCO2 product) and estimates produced by the reconstruction and coupled CESM-LE over 1982–2015.
+Ocean biogeochemistry in the version of the CESM used for CESM-DPLE has been extensively validated in the literature (Freeman et al., 2018; Krumhardt et al., 2017; Long et al., 2016; Lovenduski et al., 2016; McKinley et al., 2016).
+In particular, the simulated mean, variability, and trends in surface ocean pCO2 and air–sea CO2 flux from CESM over 1982–2011 compare favorably to estimates from observations for the global average and over most ocean biogeochemical biomes (Lovenduski et al., 2016; McKinley et al., 2016).
+In Fig. 2, we illustrate the comparison between observationally based estimates of CO2 flux (from the Landschützer et al., 2016, pCO2 product) and estimates produced by the reconstruction and coupled CESM-LE over 1982–2015.
 The model reconstruction does a reasonable job (r=0.79) of representing observed spatial patterns (in both magnitude and direction) of the flux across most oceanic regions.
 The globally integrated air–sea CO2 fluxes over 1982–2015 from the observational product and model reconstruction are 1.41 and 1.80 Pg C yr−1, respectively (directed into the ocean).

 CESM-DPLE initializes an ensemble of 40 simulations each year using round-off-level (order 10−14) perturbations in the initial air temperature field (Fig. 1).
-Previous work indicates that this small perturbation in the initial conditions generates a wide divergence in global mean surface temperatures across the ensemble members within about 30 days (Vineel Yettella, personal communication, 2018), and the average divergence in globally integrated, annual mean forecast CO2 flux across the ensemble members (0.53 Pg C yr−1) is an order of magnitude greater than that generated by the preindustrial control simulation of CESM (Lovenduski et al.2015b).
+Previous work indicates that this small perturbation in the initial conditions generates a wide divergence in global mean surface temperatures across the ensemble members within about 30 days (Vineel Yettella, personal communication, 2018), and the average divergence in globally integrated, annual mean forecast CO2 flux across the ensemble members (0.53 Pg C yr−1) is an order of magnitude greater than that generated by the preindustrial control simulation of CESM (Lovenduski et al., 2015b).
 Each ensemble member is subject to identical external forcing.
-The number of ensemble members in each forecast ensures statistically robust drift estimates (Boer et al.2013; Kirtman et al.2013; Yeager et al.2018).
+The number of ensemble members in each forecast ensures statistically robust drift estimates (Boer et al., 2013; Kirtman et al., 2013; Yeager et al., 2018).

 Following initialization, the coupled model drifts toward its preferred state over the decadal forecast.
-This is a common problem for full-field initialization decadal prediction experiments (Meehl et al.2014) and requires a drift correction to be applied to the model forecasts before predictability and predictive skill may be analyzed.
+This is a common problem for full-field initialization decadal prediction experiments (Meehl et al., 2014) and requires a drift correction to be applied to the model forecasts before predictability and predictive skill may be analyzed.
 We correct the drift by transforming to anomalies from a drifting climatology, as in Yeager et al. (2012, 2018).
-For a given forecast, X(L, M, S), where L is the forecast length, M is the ensemble member, and S is the start year of the forecast; the drift-corrected forecast anomaly, X(L, M, S), is defined as
+For a given forecast, X(L, M, S), where L is the forecast length, M is the ensemble member, and S is the start year of the forecast; the drift-corrected forecast anomaly, X′(L, M, S), is defined as

-where X(L,M,S)M,S is the average rate of drift over all forecasts.
+where is the average rate of drift over all forecasts.
 Note that this method does not assume that the drift is linear and disregards potential dependence of the drift on the external forcing.

 Predictive skill in CESM-DPLE may be enabled by external forcing (e.g., the time evolution of atmospheric greenhouse gases) as well as by initialization.
-To assess the role of initialization in predictability, we compare CESM-DPLE air–sea CO2 flux (generated with the initialization procedure described above) with air–sea CO2 flux from the CESM-LE (Lovenduski et al.2016; McKinley et al.2016) over the same historical period.
-The CESM-LE is a 32-member ensemble of the CESM with fully resolved ocean biogeochemistry that evolves the Earth system from 1920 to 2100 under historical and RCP8.5 forcing (Kay et al.2015).
+To assess the role of initialization in predictability, we compare CESM-DPLE air–sea CO2 flux (generated with the initialization procedure described above) with air–sea CO2 flux from the CESM-LE (Lovenduski et al., 2016; McKinley et al., 2016) over the same historical period.
+The CESM-LE is a 32-member ensemble of the CESM with fully resolved ocean biogeochemistry that evolves the Earth system from 1920 to 2100 under historical and RCP8.5 forcing (Kay et al., 2015).
 As such, CESM-LE represents the uninitialized counterpart to the CESM-DPLE system; output from CESM-LE can tell us how the modeled air–sea CO2 flux would evolve over a given decade in the absence of initialization, but under the same external forcing.

 3.1 Predictability

 Predictability is a property of a system that characterizes the potential for its future evolution to be predicted; this concept is distinct from that of model skill.
 We quantify predictability by evaluating the ability of the CESM-DPLE initialized forecasts to predict variations in air–sea CO2 flux from the reconstruction.
-For a given forecast anomaly, X(L, M, S), predictability is defined as the correlation coefficient of X(L, M, S) with the corresponding anomaly in the reconstruction; the reconstruction anomaly is obtained by subtracting the climatological mean value over 1955–2015.
+For a given forecast anomaly, X′(L, M, S), predictability is defined as the correlation coefficient of X′(L, M, S) with the corresponding anomaly in the reconstruction; the reconstruction anomaly is obtained by subtracting the climatological mean value over 1955–2015.

 The globally integrated air–sea CO2 flux anomaly from the initialized CESM-DPLE in forecast year 1 exhibits high correlation with the CO2 flux anomaly from the reconstruction (Fig. 3a; r=0.98).
 This correlation remains high and statistically significant (at the 95 % level using a two-sided Student's t test while accounting for autocorrelation in the sample size) for 10 forecast lead years (Fig. 3c), suggesting high, long-lasting predictability in the globally integrated air–sea CO2 flux.